4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

     app.run(port=5000, debug=True)
 ```

 Run the application again and it should predict the result after submitting the form.
 We have successfully created the Web application.
-Now it’s time to use Heroku to deploy it.
+Now it's time to use Heroku to deploy it.

 ## Deployment using Heroku

-You should already have an account on Heroku, but if you don't, go ahead and create your account at 'https://www.heroku.com'.
+You should already have an account on Heroku, but if you don't, go ahead and create your account at https://www.heroku.com.

 Let's make sure we also have the following before deploying to Heroku:

 1. Gunicorn handles requests and takes care of complicated things.
-Download gunicorn to your virtual environment.
-You can use pip to download it.
+Download `gunicorn` to your virtual environment.
+You can use `pip` to download it.

 ```bash
 pip install gunicorn
 ```

 2. We have installed a lot of libraries and other important files like flask, gunicorn, sklearn etc. We need to tell Heroku that our project requires all these libraries to successfully run the application.
-This is done by creating a requirements.txt file.
+This is done by creating a `requirements.txt` file.

-3. Procfile is a text file in the root directory of your application, to explicitly declare what command should be executed to start your app.
+3. `Procfile` is a text file in the root directory of your application to explicitly declare what command should be executed to start your app.
 This is an essential requirement for Heroku.
 This file tells Heroku we want to use the web process with the command gunicorn and the app name.

 ```py
 web: gunicorn app:app